babel/website/docs/plugin-proposal-class-properties.md

 }
 ```

-Without `{ "setPublicClassFields": true }`, the above code will compile to the following, using `Object.defineProperty`:
+When `setPublicClassFields` is `false`, the above code will compile to the following, using `Object.defineProperty`:

 ```js title="JavaScript"
 var Bork = function Bork() {